AidanHockey5/ESP8266_VGM_Player/README.md

 Right now, there seems to be minor timing issues and there is no support for dynamic clock speeds.

 ---------------------------------------------------------------------------------------------------------------------
 I'm using an external PIC16F690 microcontroller to set the output clock of the LTC6903.
 I've included the CCS C code and the compiled HEX should you want to use it.
+You could easily setup the LTC6903 using SPI from the ESP8266, but since it's a bit limited for pins and I already had a chip programmed for this specific use, I went that route.